 Mahara and I thought the passionfruit/mango jam would have been better inside the cinnamon donut as the donut itself was quite plain.
 The young coconut ice-cream had coconut bits all through it and was delicious – the highlight of the dessert for me.

 We had a wonderful time at The Bird Cage restaurant, the staff answered all my questions and we enjoyed our experience.
-I must say I did enjoy the dishes which were more Asian inspired (e.g. the bourbon spare ribs and the fish) rather than those with a slight modern twist to the usual traditional Chinese dim sum (e.g. the crab dumpling and BBQ pork bun) as it was different enough for me to appreciate the flavours and compare it differently to what I’m used to.
+I must say I did enjoy the dishes which were more Asian inspired (e.g. the bourbon spare ribs and the fish) rather than those with a slight modern twist to the usual traditional Chinese dim sum (e.g. the crab dumpling and BBQ pork bun).
+They were different enough for me to appreciate the flavours and compare it differently to what I’m used to.